kansasgis/NG911/Doc_Online/ConversionTools.md

 <a name="NENA"></a>
 Running *Address Points to NENA*:
-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools”, expand the toolbox, then expand the toolset called “Conversion Tools.”
+1. From the toolbox, expand the toolset called “Conversion Tools.”

 2. Double click the script titled “Address Points to NENA”.